 Pilates can be enjoyed by everyone, whether they’re complete beginners, or have been practising for years.
 All the exercises can be adapted to the needs of each individual, so don’t be afraid to give it a go.
 Pregnant women can also enjoy the workout, although you should speak to your doctor or midwife first, just to be safe.

 Why is it so popular?

-There are a couple of different types of Pilates to try – the most common is mat Pilates which takes place in an exercise studio.
+There are a couple of different types of Pilates to try.
+There’s mat Pilates which takes place in an exercise studio.
 All you need to take is a mat and yourself – there’s occasional use of a resistance band, but that’s down to the instructor and they’ll usually be provided.
 There’s often music over a mat Pilates class to help you relax more.

-The less common is Reformer Pilates which is on a narrow bed with a sliding platform, made more or less resistant by adding or removing springs.
-You can perform very basic, to highly advanced movements in a range of positions on the reformer bed.
+Reformer Pilates involves a narrow bed with a sliding platform, known as a carriage, made more or less resistant by adding or removing springs.
+You can perform very basic to highly advanced movements in a range of positions on the reformer bed.